DIAGNijmegen/website-content/content/pages/projects/ai-for-adhesions-msc.md

 Since the performance of the method is insufficient to be proposed for usage in clinical practice, we decided to only deliver a visceral slide map as a tool to assist in adhesion diagnosis.
 The visceral slide map is visualised over one of the cine-MRI scan's frames.

 The algorithm is published on the Grand Challenge platform.
+Visualisation of the output in a viewer is not supported now.
+To view the result, please click on the `image.mha` link in the "Result" column, go to "View Result Details" and download output files.
+Visualised visceral slide map is saved as a .tif file and can be opened with an image viewer.

 <a href="https://grand-challenge.org/algorithms/visceral-slide-on-abdominal-cine-mri/" class="btn btn-primary btn-lg my-3">Try out the algorithm</a>

 The master's thesis that describes the metod and results in details can be found [here](https://github.com/DIAGNijmegen/adhesion_detection/blob/master/Masters%20Thesis.pdf).

-The source code of the project including the complete method can be found in this [GitHub repository](https://github.com/DIAGNijmegen/adhesion_detection).
+The source code of the project including the complete method is published on [GitHub](https://github.com/DIAGNijmegen/adhesion_detection).

 [1] Randall, David.
 "Towards a non-invasive diagnostic aid for abdominal adhesions using dynamic MRI and image processing."
 PhD diss., University of Sheffield, 2017.